nadavSalman/keycloak-service/README.md

 ### create a realm in KeyCloak
-I decided to implement the HTTP `python-keycloak` a package providing access to the Keycloak API.
+I decided to implement the HTTP service using `python-keycloak` a package providing access to the Keycloak API.
 Initially, I thought to implement a direct call to the rest API and even implemented a method to get an admin access token.

 Eventually, I when with the client library to keep the code cleaner, with the price of fewer generics operations.